mrun1corn/project/README.md

   Torrents and magnets are handled through qBittorrent; set `QBITTORRENT_*` variables to point at your Web UI.
 Progress messages are updated every few seconds (`MIRROR_STATUS_INTERVAL`).
+- `/cancel [task_id]` lets the task owner (or admin) stop an active mirror job.
+Reply to the status message or provide the task ID shown in the log.

 ## 9. Maintenance Tips